 We have a choice.
 We can target what is going wrong in our organization or what is going right.
-Many leaders, assuming that only a minor correction is needed, concentrate on fixing problems.
-After all, putting out a fire produces a benefit, and it also generates recognition for the successful “firefighter.”
+Many leaders concentrate on fixing problems, assuming that only minor tweaks are needed.
+After all, putting out a fire produces a benefit, and it builds a reputation as a successful “firefighter.”
 However, in reality, problem solving merely adjusts the status quo.
 In our dynamic world tweaks cannot keep pace with the market or opportunities.
 G K Chesterton captured this choice when he wrote: “What is wrong is that we do not ask what is right.”

-Significant advances are not generated by fixing problems.
-It confines our concentration, rather than amplifying it.
-And the practice might focus on the wrong issue or result in an inappropriate solution.
-It certainly accentuates the problem may assign blame to a person or unit.
-Problem solving does rarely results in leap forward, since it is goal oriented and deadline focused.
+Significant advances cannot be found by narrowing fixing problems.
+A “fix it” mentality limits our thinking, rather than expanding it.
+And the practice probably focuses on only a slice of the real issue.
+It certainly accentuates the problem and may also encourage blaming a person or unit.
+Traditional problem solving rarely results in a leap forward.

 Dr. Mary Lippitt, an award-winning author, consultant, and speaker, founded Enterprise Management Ltd. to help leaders with critical analysis.
 Her new book, Situational Mindsets: Targeting What Matters When It Matters was published last year with a Foreword from Daivd Covey.
 She can be reached at email@example.com or https://www.linkedin.com/in/marylippitt/